-- (c) orders that are large in scale compared with normal market size; - (d) orders held in an order management facility of the trading venue pending disclosure. - 1a. [new] The reference price referred to in paragraph 1(a) shall be established by obtaining any of the following prices: - (a) the midpoint within the current bid and offer prices; - (b) the open and/or closing price of the relevant trading session.
-Orders may only reference these prices outside the continuous trading phase of the relevant trading session. - 2.
-Before granting a waiver in accordance with paragraph 1, competent authorities shall notify ESMA and other competent authorities of the intended use of each individual waiver and provide an explanation regarding their functioning, including the details of the trading venue where the reference price is established as referred to in paragraph 1(a).
-Notification of the intention to grant a waiver shall be made not less than 3 months before the waiver is intended to take effect.
-Within 2 months following receipt of the notification, ESMA shall issue an opinion to the competent authority in question assessing the compatibility of the waiver with the requirements established in paragraph 1 and specified in the regulatory technical standards adopted pursuant to paragraph 3.
+2. Before granting a waiver in accordance with paragraph 1, competent authorities shall notify ESMA and other competent authorities of the intended use of each individual waiver and provide an explanation regarding its functioning, including the details of the trading venue where the reference price is established as referred to in paragraph 1(a).
+Notification of the intention to grant a waiver shall be made not less than four months before the waiver is intended to take effect.
+Within two months following receipt of the notification, ESMA shall issue a non-binding opinion to the competent authority in question assessing the compatibility of each waiver with the requirements established in paragraph 1 and specified in the regulatory technical standard adopted pursuant to paragraph 3.
 Where that competent authority grants a waiver and a competent authority of another Member State disagrees with this, that competent authority may refer the matter back to ESMA, which may act in accordance with the powers conferred on it under Article 19 of Regulation (EU) No 1095/2010.
-ESMA shall monitor the application of the waivers and submit an annual report to the Commission on how they are applied in practice.
+ESMA shall monitor the application of the waivers and shall submit an annual report to the Commission on how they are applied in practice.